 The roof pitch and the placement of the ridge pole might have been laid out from the second floor.
 I have seen this proportion - the

 crossed arcs of the side of the square - in other First Period houses, It may have been used here.
-I am currently exploring how a 12 pointed daisy wheel may be the base for the layout.
-I'll add more as I learn.

 Note the corbel beside the 2nd floor window which supports the roof overhang.